juicedata/juicefs/docs/en/guide/cache_management.md

 ### Warm up a directory

-For example, to cache the `dataset-1` directory in a filesystem mount point locally.
+For example, to cache the `dataset-1` directory in a file system mount point locally.

 ```shell
 juicefs warmup /mnt/jfs/dataset-1